 The secret to perfect Lehsuni Jhinga is to marinate the prawns well and for the right amount of time.
 Remember to factor marinating time into your prep.
 I like to marinate ahead of time since cooking hardly takes a few minutes once this step is sorted.
 Ok, let's get to it!

-- 1 cup fresh, unsweetened yogurt (should not be sour), whisk till smooth
+1 cup unsweetened fresh yogurt (not sour), whisked until smooth

 In another bowl, mix the remaining garlic, yogurt, garam masala powder, red chili powder, finely chopped fresh coriander and salt to taste.
 Mix well to blend all ingredients.
 Pour this mix over the marinated prawns and gently mix again to coat prawns well.
 Keep aside for an hour.